Animatnetic/data-glass-prototype/README.md

    ```

 4. (Optional) Set up advanced AI-powered scraping:
-   - Deploy the Edge Functions to a serverless platform
+   - Deploy the Edge Functions from the `/edge-functions` directory to a serverless platform
-   - Set up environment variables for OpenAI and Firecrawl API keys
+   - Set up environment variables for your deployed functions
-   - Configure the application to use your deployed functions
+   - Configure VITE_EDGE_FUNCTION_URL and VITE_EDGE_FUNCTION_KEY in your .env file

 ## Usage